zmadscientist/OjitoDiscoveries/README.md

 # Dragon's Back Bones

+We searched Dragon's Back on Dec 27, 2014.
+Our first non Ojito WIlderness exploration, but still in the area we refer to colloquially as the Ojito.
+I had found a geological map that students from France had created after their survey years earlier.
+They included a shot of a dinosaur bone in a cliff somewhere along their traverse.
+We decided to explore the area.
+We started our hike on a cold and windy day.
+I decided we coudl take shelter along the western cliff face of the anticline area of San Ysidro ( Eastern most part of the bowl).
+This reduced the wind significantly but also within a couple hundred yards we began to find bone and LARGE in situ bones in the cliff.
+Bones including a nice leg bone and cast, and a very large diplodocus vertabrae.
+What an amazing day!

 [DB Limb on trail](https://scaniverse.com/scan/2nrsu5l54d5d7bai)

 [DB Diplodocus vertebrae](https://scaniverse.com/scan/bbvitgtbt2wcytya)

 # Germany

+We discovered and dubbed Germany on Spring break during 2015 in mid March.
+Ben & Sam and I camped on a mesa top and spent two days exploring basins (that I dub seas, such as Baltic sea, Mediteranean sea, etc) and mesas that tend to look like coast lines of countries like italy, or greece and then we devolved into naming high places or mesas by other country names in Europe.
+Germany is not far from Italy and was next on our list of names when we found bones at the site.

 [Germany in situ claystone w small diagnostic piece](https://scaniverse.com/scan/fjr2besm2t3qrdyn)

 # Batwing mesa

+Batwing mesa
+is maybe on the order of Dragons back, Burro mesa and even Mammoth mesa for numbers of in situ landslid and cliff embedded bone frags.
+Most of these are indeterminant bone frags but they are very intersting.
+It should be at least exlored for a half to one day - two days to take in most of the bones.
+The name Batwing comes from the appearance fo the parentheses shapes mesas in the northern Ojito.
+They look like a kind of Bat signal hence the name.
+Batwing, for us, refers to the Western most wing.

 [Batwing Sam's Boulder limb](https://scaniverse.com/scan/h6jcie627f4a6q4e)

 # Lambda Fat mesa

+Lambda fat is near Mammoth mesa and Y mesa and has a nice assemblage of camarasaurus vertebrae, a tiny goniofolid tooth and other bits.
+Nice color on the camarasaurus vertebrae - white bone in red sandstone matrix.
+This can be rescanned in a couple of hours.

 [Lambda Fat original vert find in situ](https://scaniverse.com/scan/5eiei327ftl2onsy)